How Global Liquidity Affects Risk Assets and Markets

 Liquidity can stabilize funding before it stabilizes earnings expectations.
 It can improve balance-sheet conditions while recession fears still dominate sentiment.
 It can support some parts of the market while leaving others exposed to local fragilities.
 Apparent breakdowns in the relationship usually reflect timing differences or stronger offsetting forces, not the disappearance of the underlying connection.

-The main implication is narrow and structural: global liquidity matters for risk assets because it changes the financial environment in which risk-taking happens.
+The main implication is structural and limited: global liquidity matters for risk assets because it changes the financial environment in which risk-taking happens.
 It influences funding flexibility, discount-rate pressure, and cross-border capital transmission, but its effect is never uniform, immediate, or sufficient on its own to explain every move in risk assets.

 FAQ